About APACS (SA)

 • A lobby group to promote the interests of members of the Association

-• An issue of the Australian Journal of Guidance and Counselling annually
+• An issue of The Journal of Psychologists and Counsellors in Schools (Formerly The Australian Journal of Guidance and Counselling) annually

 • 2 national newsletters during each year